Last Updated: December 11, 2024

 South Carolina LLC FAQs

 • There’s no statewide general business license required in South Carolina.
 However, many cities and counties require businesses to obtain a local business license at a local level.
-The business permits and licenses your LLC needs to operate depend on your location, industry, and activities.
+The business South Carolina licenses and permits your LLC needs to operate depend on your location, industry, and activities.
 These can be found at the local, state, or federal levels.
 It can take a lot of time and research to ensure you’ve met all requirements for your business.
 We can help with our business license report

 • The cost to start an LLC in South Carolina is $125 when filing online.
 This fee is paid to the South Carolina Secretary of State when you submit your LLC’s Articles of Organization.
 There may be additional fees associated with starting your LLC, such as retaining a registered agent, reserving a business name, and securing licenses and permits.